Destiny's Child: 1990–1997: Early beginnings and Girl's Tyme

-Over the course of the early years in their career, Girl's Tyme changed their name to Somethin' Fresh, Cliché, The Dolls, and to Destiny.
-The group signed with Elektra Records with the name Destiny, but were dropped several months later before they could release an album.
-The pursuit of a record deal affected the Knowles family: in 1995, Mathew resigned from his job as a medical-equipment salesman, a move that reduced the Knowles' family's income by half, and her parents briefly separated due to the pressure.
-In 1996, they changed their name to Destiny's Child.
-Group members have claimed that the name was taken from a passage in the Bible: "We got the word destiny out of the Bible, but we couldn't trademark the name, so we added child, which is like a rebirth of destiny," said Knowles.
-The word Destiny was stated to have been chosen from the Book of Isaiah, by Tina.

-Mathew helped in negotiating a record deal with Columbia Records at the behest of Columbia scout Teresa LaBarbera Whites, which signed the group that same year.
-Prior to signing with Columbia, the group had recorded several tracks in Oakland, California produced by D'wayne Wiggins of Tony!
+The pursuit of a record deal placed strain on the Knowles family; in 1995, Mathew resigned from his job as a medical equipment salesman, cutting the family's income in half, and Beyoncé's parents temporarily separated due to the resulting pressure.
+In 1996, the group adopted the name Destiny's Child, based upon a passage in the Book of Isaiah.
+Mathew helped negotiate a record deal with Columbia Records at the urging of Columbia scout Teresa LaBarbera Whites, and the group signed with the label that same year.
+Before signing with Columbia, they had recorded several tracks in Oakland, California, produced by D'wayne Wiggins of Tony!
 Toni!
 Toné!.
-Upon the label's recognition that Destiny's Child had a "unique quality", the track "Killing Time" was included in the soundtrack to the 1997 film Men in Black.
+Their major label debut song, "Killing Time", was selected for the soundtrack of the film Men in Black (1997).